"CREATE'N'CONNECT" to star as lead theme at DOMOTEX 2019

 Exhibitors and visitors have very enthusiastically embraced the innovations launched at DOMOTEX 2018.
 Maurizio Battiolissi, owner of the Galleria Battilossi in Turin, sees the changes as a big step forward because they "enhance the interaction between exhibitors and visitors and help them share their experiences".
 Fritz Langauer, owner of the Oritop company in the Austrian town of Brunn am Gebirge, rates the new DOMOTEX concept as "even better" than before.
 Everything is more clearly structured, he says, and "since we also have customers from China and the United States, the fair's highly international flair helps us."
 Gerhard ter Hürne, Managing Director of ter Hürne from Südlohn, Germany, attests to visitors' "keen interest" and "strong willingness to be exposed to new ideas" and derive a great deal of enjoyment from them.
 At the same time, ter Hürne's company was able to "generate strong impetus for foreign sales" like nowhere else.
 Even on the very first day of the show, many exhibitors were impressed with significantly more visitor traffic – a phenomenon also attributable to the show now starting on a Friday rather than a Saturday.

 Visitors, too, were full of praise for the 2018 show, with architect Jürgen Mayer H finding "many things of special interest to architects" at Framing Trends.
 He reported discovering not only valuable inside information on new materials, but also learning about "the influence of digitization on materials and production techniques".
-Working for SOM Skidmore, Owings & Merrill in London, technical designer Mohamed Sheriff said he was inspired not just by the range of manufacturers' products, but also by the university studies on future trends presented at Framing Trends.
+Technical designer Mohamed Sheriff from London said he was inspired not just by the range of manufacturers' products, but also by the university studies on future trends presented at Framing Trends.
 Mathias Eichhorn of the Dagli Atelier d'Architecture in Luxembourg saw a "great opportunity for scouting new trends and learning about new textiles" which he said appealed "not just to the intellect, but also to the senses".
 Karen Kühl, interior designer at ECE Projektmanagement, was surprised at "the positive and profound enhancement of the fair," which offered architects and interior designers "many good reasons to attend."
 She reported seeing Framing Trends as a "solid and central platform" for putting manufacturers, developers and planners in close touch with one another.
 Architect Julia Erdmann from Hamburg discovered "seldom-seen products" employing cork or sporting interesting surfaces made of recycled materials.
 She said the event's excellent overview of new products was made even richer by manufacturers from abroad who were otherwise "less strongly represented in Germany".

 DOMOTEX 2019 will be held from 11 to 14 January (Friday through Monday) in Hannover, Germany, with approx. 1,400 exhibitors from over 60 nations expected to participate.